-WASHINGTON - Today, Rep. Mike Turner (R-OH), Chairman of the House Armed Services Subcommittee on Tactical Air and Land Forces, made the following remarks, as prepared for delivery, on the Subcommittee's hearing titled “Addressing Physiological Episodes in Fighter, Attack, and Training Aircraft.”
+WASHINGTON, DC - Today, Rep. Mike Turner (R-OH), Chairman of the House Armed Services Subcommittee on Tactical Air and Land Forces, made the following remarks, as prepared for delivery, on the Subcommittee's hearing titled “Addressing Physiological Episodes in Fighter, Attack, and Training Aircraft.”
 For testimony and to watch the hearing click here.

 "The subcommittee meets today to receive an update on how the Departments of the Navy and Air Force are addressing physiological episodes in tactical and training aircraft.